-Ac67 (385aa:44.6kDa), (Bm55:385aa:44.9kDa), (Ha65:379aa:44.0kDa), LEF-3.
+Ac67 (385aa:44.6kDa), (Bm55:385aa:44.9kDa), (Ha65:379aa:44.0kDa), LEF-3, (Single stranded DNA binding protein - SSB).

-Lef-3 was originally found to be essential for DNA replication in transient assays (42, 43).
+Lef-3 was originally found to be essential for DNA replication in transient assays (50, 51).
 Homologs of lef-3 are found in the genomes of lepidopteran NPVs and GVs, but not those of hymenopteran or the dipteran NPVs.
-LEF-3 is a single-stranded DNA binding protein (SSB) (217) and interacts with itself as a homo-oligomer (218).
-It also binds to helicase (219) and facilitates its transport into the nucleus (220).
-It can also drive nuclear transport into mammalian cells (221).
-It also may have a function in DNA replication in addition to its requirement as a helicase transport factor (222, 223).
-LEF-3 also interacts with alkaline nuclease and may regulate the function of this enzyme (224, 225); it is capable of both unwinding and annealing DNA depending on its concentration or redox state (226, 227); and it can facilitate the production of structures resembling recombination intermediates via strand exchange between donor and recipient molecules in vitro (228).
-The lack of conservation of LEF-3 in baculoviruses might not be unexpected because, although homologs of alkaline nuclease are present in many organisms (see Ac133) and many have been reported to interact with an SSB (e.g., herpesvirus, ICP8 and lambda phage, red-beta), clear sequence relationships between the various SSBs are not evident (229).
-Insertion/deletion mutants of lef-3 are lethal (66, 223).
-In another report a bacmid deleted for LEF-3 showed some evidence for limited amounts of DNA replication and late gene expression, and some infectious virus was observed although over100,000 times less than wt (230).
+LEF-3 is a single-stranded DNA binding protein (SSB) (272) and interacts with itself as a homo-oligomer (273) (273).
+It also binds to helicase (274), facilitates its transport into the nucleus (275) and can drive nuclear transport into mammalian cells (276).
+It also may have a function in DNA replication in addition to its requirement as a helicase transport factor (277, 278).
+LEF-3 also interacts with alkaline nuclease and may regulate the function of this enzyme (279, 280); it is capable of both unwinding and annealing DNA depending on its concentration or redox state (281, 282); and it can facilitate the production of structures resembling recombination intermediates via strand exchange between donor and recipient molecules in vitro (283).
+The lack of conservation of LEF-3 in baculoviruses might not be unexpected because, although homologs of alkaline nuclease are present in many organisms (see Ac133) and many have been reported to interact with an SSB (e.g., herpesvirus, ICP8 and lambda phage, red-beta), clear sequence relationships between the various SSBs are not evident (284).
+Insertion/deletion mutants of lef-3 are lethal (81, 278).
+In another report a bacmid deleted for LEF-3 showed some evidence for limited amounts of DNA replication and late gene expression, and some infectious virus was observed although over 100,000 times less than wt (285).